raspberrypilearning/animated-story/en/step_8.md

 --- /code ---

+--- /task ---

+Create a new animation for Bella.

+--- task ---

 Find the `/* ANIMATIONS */` comment.

 Add a new keyframes animation called 'fly' to suit the butterfly character.